I beg to move,

 We must use our testing capabilities in a targeted, risk-based manner, so that those at high risk, should they choose to, can shield and have support to do that.
 Those at low risk would be able to live their lives more freely, should they choose to do so.
 At the same time, we must ensure that things do not spiral out of control, with broader measures and restrictions available in reserve if needed.
 We must invest in our NHS surge capacity, and carry out research into vaccines and treatments.

 The challenge, of course, is how we support those at medium risk, or those who live or work with high-risk individuals, and we need to have that debate.
 Lockdowns are not a cure for covid.
 They only regulate the pressure on the health service and, important as that is, in time they can, and will, be worse than the disease itself.
 We need to have that difficult debate and there is no easy solution.
-While I suggest that we wait for the phase 3 trials of vaccines, which come out imminently, we must start putting flesh on the bones of a plan B, based on individual choice, and consider a pilot in the UK.
+While I suggest that we wait for the phase 3 trials of vaccines, which are we imminently, we must start putting flesh on the bones of a plan B, based on individual choice, and consider a pilot in the UK.
 To get through this pandemic, whatever we do will be difficult.
 Difficult decisions have to be made, and more difficult decisions remain to be made.

 In his statement earlier today, the Chancellor claimed to be targeting support where it is most needed, but one early and obvious lesson from the covid pandemic was the disinvestment and chronic underfunding of social care, which led to a system that was ill-prepared for that pandemic.
-The 2018 report into social care from the other place, led by Lord Forsyth, found that the social care system needed around £8 billion, just to return quality and access to the sub-optimal levels of 2009-10.
+The 2018 report on social care from the other place, following an inquiry led by Lord Forsyth, found that the social care system needed around £8 billion, just to return quality and access to the sub-optimal levels of 2009-10.
 According to Age UK, councils now say that they need an additional £6 billion on top of that to meet the extra costs of covid-19.
 Therefore, a minimum investment of £14 billion is urgently required to return social care in England to a pre-austerity position.

 The social care system entered the pandemic underfunded, understaffed, undervalued, and at risk of collapse.
 Any response to covid-19, however vast or comprehensive, would have needed to contend with that legacy of political neglect.
-It is telling of this Government’s approach to social care that a recent Health Foundation report found evidence that
+It is telling in respect of this Government’s approach to social care that a recent Health Foundation report found evidence that